Azson/DTP-emulator/README.md

 In this module, you have to implement the function "select_packet" with the parameters "cur_time, packet_queue" and return an integer value which means the packet index in packet queue, which will be sent at the time "cur_time".

+Here we provided a [example](https://github.com/Azson/DTP-emulator/blob/pcc-emulator/player/packet_selection.py) of selecting packet by the **create time** firstly, and **radio of rest life time to deadline** secondly.

 #### select_packet

 For every packet in packet queue, it's implement in "objects/packet.py".
 But we recommend you to get more information at  [Packet](#packet-log) .